raste/Wh-Space/INSTALL.md

 ### Preparations

-In order to browse and build the application you will need Visual Studio 2010 or greater.
+In order to modify the code and build the application you will need Visual Studio 2010 or greater.

 To run the site you will have to prepare couple of things: